The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

 The open-pit mine is categorised into three areas, namely Piaba main, East pit, and Boa Esperança pit.
 Primary mining activities will take place at the Piaba main pit, which is further divided into eight phases with Phase 7A being an internal ramp phase.

-The Boa Esperança area, which will be mined during the first year, will ultimately act as a water storage facility.
+The Boa Esperança area will act as a water storage facility.

 Processing of ore from Aurizona